Fusion power: Magnetic Mirror

 Magnetic mirror effect.
 If a particle follows the field line and enters a region of higher field strength, the particles can be reflected.
 Several devices apply this effect.
 The most famous was the magnetic mirror machines, a series of devices built at LLNL from the 1960s to the 1980s.
 Other examples include magnetic bottles and Biconic cusp.
 Because the mirror machines were straight, they had some advantages over ring-shaped designs.
 The mirrors were easier to construct and maintain and direct conversion energy capture was easier to implement.
-Poor confinement led this approach to be abandoned, except in the polywell design.
+Poor confinement has led this approach to be abandoned, except in the polywell design.

-Magnetic Loops
+Magnetic loops

 Magnetic loops bend the field lines back on themselves, either in circles or more commonly in nested toroidal surfaces.
 The most highly developed systems of this type are the tokamak, the stellarator, and the reversed field pinch.
 Compact toroids, especially the field-reversed configuration and the spheromak, attempt to combine the advantages of toroidal magnetic surfaces with those of a simply connected (non-toroidal) machine, resulting in a mechanically simpler and smaller confinement area.